IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 > If you already have Python installed (version must be at least 3.10), skip step 1.

 1. Go to [Python Downloads](https://www.python.org/downloads/) and click the yellow button that states "Download Python (version number)".
-2. Follow the Python setup wizard.
+2. Open the exe and follow the Python setup wizard.

 #### Pelican Installation